 You can use the tester in the browser to retrieve all of this information.
-Go ahead and rely on it; while I know that I could write http request scripts to get this information, I often use the tester because it’s so convenient.
+While I could’ve written http request scripts to get this information, my go-to method was the tester because it’s so convenient.

 f) For a real-time event-driven bot that’s always listening and responding to certain things, see the example given on the Python-slackclient GitHub page (with a fake token, naturally).